piguycs/godwit-sdk/README.md

 This is a game development SDK/Framework that I will personally be using to make a mix of 2D and 3D games.

 ## Getting started
-This project uses C++11 along with Meson to compile everything.
+This project uses C++17 along with Meson to compile everything.
 Clang is recommended.

 ### Dependencies
-This project depends on `raylib` and `boost`.
+This project depends on `raylib`.
 Be sure to have these libraries installed locally.

 ### Compiling on Linux
 ```shell